noveoko/kowel/1929_business_directory.md

 ## Mechaniczne warsztaty (Mécanicien):

-(Note: Entries in this section were incomplete.
-I've corrected them as best as possible, but some might still need verification.)

 - Herbo M.: Kaleka ??
 - Zilborsztojn M.: Lacka 50
 - Metalowe wyroby: Flauonbaum J., Lacka 50